edge-cloud/www.edge-cloud.net/_posts/2013-11-11-jumbo-frames-vmware-esxi.md

 This includes the physical storage array, the physical switch, potentially the physical server (e.g. for the Cisco UCS, where this server includes networking capabilities), the VMware Virtual Switch (both default vSwitch and Distributed vSwitch) and last but not least the VMkernel port itself.

 It is important to note that the network elements only need to be configured for _at least_ the desired MTU size.
 If the MTU size ends up being higher, it will not impact functionality.
-As an example: The <a href="https://www.arista.com/en/" title="Arista Networks" target="_blank">Arista Networks</a> switches have a default MTU size of 9216 bytes, which can remain as is.
+As an example: The [Arista Networks](https://www.arista.com/en/) switches have a default MTU size of 9216 bytes, which can remain as is.
 No need to make any changes here.

 I'll leave the exercise of figuring out how to configure your physical equipment to a MTU size of 9000 to you.
 Unfortunately almost every vendor has a different approach for achieving this.